Summer work experience scheme

 To apply, please complete an online application, which can be accessed here.
 You will be asked to provide some personal details (including a full breakdown of all your examination results) and to attach your cover letter and CV.

 Successful candidates will be invited to a virtual interview.
-Interviews will take place over a five-week period from the beginning of January.
+Interviews will take place over a six-week period from the beginning of January.

 The interview will be conducted virtually by a partner and an associate and will last for approximately 45 minutes.
 They will engage you in a discussion about your CV and on a short current affairs article, which will be emailed to you 15 minutes before the interview.
 You will be able to take notes during this time and can refer to both the article and your notes during the interview.